Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Experimental Case Study

 A strict threat model is adopted to avoid overclaiming; the attacker has the capability to deploy an MCP server and make it visible through the same discovery surface as legitimate servers, or it can be a previously legitimate one that has added new tools.
 The attacker does not have the capability to compromise hosts, break cryptography, or perform a network Man-in-the-Middle (MITM) attack.
 The attacker's goal is to cause an invocation intended for a legitimate tool to execute on the attacker's server.

-The system under test (SUT) consists of an orchestrator (MCP client runtime) that performs tool discovery, selection, and invocation, and two MCP servers, including a legitimate one and an attacker's, with at least one colliding tool.
+SUT consists of an orchestrator (MCP client runtime) that performs tool discovery, selection, and invocation, and two MCP servers, including a legitimate one and an attacker's, with at least one colliding tool.
 The experimental testbed architecture is presented in Figure \ref{fig: testbed}.
-The payment task is kept constant across trials, and we vary only the minimal factors needed for causality, including the presence or absence of the attacker server, selection policy (ordering-first, best-match scoring, random tie-break on equal scores), and metadata equivalence.
+The payment task is kept constant across trials, and we vary only the minimal factors needed for causality, including the presence or absence of the attacker server, selection policy (ordering-first, best-match scoring, or random tie-break on equal scores), and metadata equivalence.

 MCP discovery is typically out-of-band, such as static configuration, local provisioning, or an external registry.
 This experiment models the practice explicitly via a registry-like directory that contains JSON server specifications (server ID, command, and arguments).
 The runner loads these specifications, and the orchestrator connects to each server over MCP (JSON-RPC over stdio), issues an initialization, and requests tool advertisements.
 The resulting tool inventory is cached in a candidate index used during the trial loop.
 It is essential to note that this experiment is not focused on dynamic discovery bugs; it is about what happens after multiple servers are simultaneously available, which is exactly where binding matters.